 The policy regulates discharges caused by normal operations of commercial vessels in U.S. territorial waters and the Great Lakes.
 It includes specific requirements for products used to lubricate stern tubes and other equipment that may be immersed in or otherwise in direct contact with seawater, referred to as oil-to-water or oil-to-sea interfaces.
 Commercial vessels longer than 79 feet must use EALs in all oil-to-sea interfaces, such as controllable pitch propellers, azimuth thrusters and paddle wheel propulsion systems.
 EPA defined EALs as “biodegradable” and “minimally-toxic,” and as “not bio-accumulative.”

-Vickers said his United Kingdom-based company began to develop the first marine specific EALs in 1993 when a Swedish customer suggested making a biodegradable version of one of its existing stern tube oils.
+Vickers said his Leeds, U.K.-based company began to develop the first marine specific EALs in 1993 when a Swedish customer suggested making a biodegradable version of one of its existing stern tube oils.
 The British company launched its first commercially available EAL product in 2002.

 Wed been able to demonstrate that with these products, this technology was fit for purpose.
 The VGP could mandate proven technology rather than force development of something that had not yet been achieved and tested.
 And of course product development continued on since then and does so now, he said.

 Vickers credited the regulation with having very practically defined eco-criteria and providing multiple routes for EAL makers to achieve its requirements by accepting various labeling schemes.
-He noted it was crucial that the VGP involved original equipment manufacturers in the performance approvals system.
+Vickers said it was crucial that the VGP involved original equipment manufacturers in the performance approvals system.
 I think that was a stroke of genius by the regulators, EPA, to exclude themselves from that aspect, said.

-Compared to other regulations impacting commercial vessels, adjusting to the policy was relatively low-cost and easy to do.
+Compared to other regulations, adjusting to the policy was relatively low-cost and easy to do.
 Certainly our experience was most ship owners got on and did it in the first couple of years of the regulation being in force.
 They just converted their whole fleets.
-I would say nowadays the great majority of the deep-sea fleets are using EALs, Vickers told attendees.
+I would say nowadays the great majority of the deep-sea fleet are using EALs, Vickers told attendees.

 He noted that the changeover was made easier on vessel owners because it was implemented slowly over time.
 It didnt say you had to do it from day one, he explained.
 As your vessel comes into dry dock for its routine, normally five-year cycle for docking inspection and maintenance, thats the time to change over to EALs.